sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ### Selection

-In addition to pluralization options, you can build logic to the translation strings using
+In addition to pluralization options, you can build logic to the microcopy strings using
 [select formatting](https://formatjs.io/docs/core-concepts/icu-syntax/#select-format).
 The current FTW template microcopy do not have an existing example of this pattern, however you can of course modify your code to include this formatting as well.

-When you use `select` in the translation string, you will need to specify
+When you use `select` in the microcopy string, you will need to specify

 - the variable determining which option to use (here: `mode`)
 - the pattern we are following (here: `select`)